sysbiolux/IDARE-QuickStart/README.md

 Also obtain the files in this repository for a some sample data.

 The following files can be downloaded via the repository zip file, or from the [Data Folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data):
-Activity.xls - Predicted activity in four different phases of the experiment
+Proteomics.xls - Presence of the cataysing protein for the specific reaction
 External Metabolites.xls - Data for 3 external metabolites (and the biomass amount) over a period of time
 Internal Metabolites.xls - Data for all internal metabolites at different textual stages.
 ReactionActivity.xls - experimental and predicted activity of each reaction in the network